Capper Pass and Son: Industrial pollution, disease and cancer cluster

 In the 1970s levels of arsenic and lead found in farms near to the plant were such that crops and livestock were condemned.
 The plant also discharged into the Humber Estuary, resulting in significant arsenic pollution; in 1997, levels remained slightly elevated in estuary sediments, and it has also been speculated that arsenic discharge has been carried into the North Sea, resulting in high levels in sediments off the Norfolk coast.

 In 1984 a bismuth alloy supplied by the plant to a company in Germany was found to be radioactive: alpha radiation was found to be emitted by by-products of the smelting process due to the presence of polonium 210 (a radioisotope with a half-life of about 140 days), thought to be produced via radioactive decay of naturally occurring isotopes in tin-bearing ore bodies such as granite.
 The plant was subsequently licensed to emit 592 MBq (16 mCu) (1985) and typically emitted less than 10% of that amount, less than background radiation.
-Most (about 95%) of the polonium bearing materials and radioactivity were confined to the factory, as a result of the high temperature smelting process causing it to volatalise and condense within the plant.
+Most (about 95%) of the polonium bearing materials and radioactivity were confined to the factory, as a result of the high temperature smelting process causing it to evaporate and condense within the plant.
 The plant's polonium emissions license did not become public knowledge until over two years after it was given.